Placeholder-Software/wasmbox/docs/advanced/asyncify.md

 ### Single Result

-When a result is retrieved by calling `Future<T>.TryComplete` the memory backing that future is internally cleaned up.
-All calls to `Resume` and `TryComplete` after this will throw an `InvalidOperationException`. **The following code will throw an exception**:
+When a result is retrieved by calling `Future<T>.TryGetResult` the memory backing that future is internally cleaned up.
+All calls to `Resume` and `TryGetResult` after this will throw an `InvalidOperationException`. **The following code will throw an exception**:

 ```csharp title="Don't Do This!"
 // Call an async method